 I want to encourage all adoptive parents to consider journaling to their child(ren)’s birth mother/father.
 Even if you don’t believe the parent will ever be able to see your letters, it may one day be a comfort to your child when he or she is older.
 Also, it is nice to get down in writing some of your thoughts and struggles regarding the absence of the biological family.

 Plus, you may never know.
 One day that journal may very well … Keep Reading!!!

 It looks as though I’ve contracted malaria along with a couple of other things.
 Another of our Ethiopia team members also developed malaria and a host of other maladies.
 Please pray for his recovery and medical treatment.

 It was pretty cool coming back to the kids having a blast while I was away.
-It is so funny – the misconception that babywearing and breastfeeding your infants will … Keep Reading!!!
+It is so funny – the misconception that babywearing and breastfeeding your infants will turn them in to needy, clinging children couldn’t be any farther from … Keep Reading!!!

 Who doesn’t love a good birth or adoption story?
 This one is the Grumet family’s, in links that were compiled here by Kendall.

 This post (January 28, 2010), written in the midst of other posts regarding social worker visits (“Please God, let my house be clean!”), endless notarizing, and multiple sets of fingerprints, details the reasons for choosing to adopt from Ethiopia specifically.
 Samuel had turned 3 a little over a month before this post was written.